 Things to See & Do

-Verona Arena, in Piazza Bra, is the roman amphitheater, an impressive structure made of bricks and red marble.
-Although it’s aged and it still hosts some of the most famous musical operas, concerts and other events.
+Verona Arena, in Piazza Bra, is the Roman amphitheater, an impressive structure made of bricks and red marble.
+Although it’s aged and it still hosts some of the most famous musical operas, concerts, and other events.
 We paid to enter the Arena and were amazed by the inside.
 The afternoon we visited they were setting up for ‘AIDA’ that was going to be played on the same night and decided to buy tickets to experience this.
 I’m not into opera but I was curious to experience one.
 The ticket was 25 EUR.
-The language was Italian, I couldn’t understand word but I knew the story so I could sort of figure out what was going on.
+The language was Italian, I couldn’t understand a word but I knew the story so I could sort of figure out what was going on.

 Juliet’s balcony represents the tragic love story of Romeo and Juliet.
 It’s located In an old building right in the city of Verona.
 There’s a bronze statue in the courtyard which represents Juliet and above you can see the famous balcony were one of the most dramatic stories in literature took place.
 Lovers are struggling to find an empty spot on the wall to stick their love vows believing they will stay forever happily together (its Verona’s popular belief).
 Even touching the right breast of Juliet will bring luck for those trying to find true love (another belief).
-If you want to enter the house the entrance is 6 EUR, however you can still go in free and take a photo with Juliet.
+If you want to enter the house the entrance is 6 EUR, however, you can still go in free and take a photo with Juliet.